laffan/psd-to-phaser/parse/psd-to-phaser-plugin-v1/README.md

 });
 ```

 ### Draggable

 The draggable camera lets you click and drag around the canvas.
+That's about it.
+It should work with desktop and mobile and has an easing feature that you can switch on and off.

 ```js
 // Initialize a draggable camera.
 Try it out!